-GiveOut carries out this object by implementing activities in three main areas: (i) grant-making to eliminate discrimination against people on the basis of their sexual orientation or gender identity; (ii) growing giving, fundraising to provide grants; (iii) building GiveOut into a sustainable and well-governed organisation.
+GiveOut carries out this object by implementing activities in three main areas: (i) grant-making to eliminate discrimination against people on the basis of their sexual orientation or gender identity; (ii) growing giving, through advocating for more resourcing for the global LGBTQI human rights movement and enabling giving by our LGBTQI community and allies to fund grants; (iii) ensuring GiveOut is a strong, sustainable and well-governed organisation.
 In setting the aims and activities under these three areas, the Trustees have due regard to the Charity Commission's guidance on public benefit.